-Liberty Farm - A Sequel
+Liberty Acres - A Sequel

 Like many sequels, the structure is very similar to the original, but with new players.
 The reader will notice that a lot of the same storyline elements in the original happens in this story, too -- such as the training of the young dogs, scapegoating and driving out the opponent, bending the rules of the charter and using the charter as a means to a selfish end.